stefan-it/turkish-bert/README.md

 We would like to thank [Merve Noyan](https://twitter.com/mervenoyann) for the awesome logo!

-Research supported with Cloud TPUs from Google's TensorFlow Research Cloud (TFRC).
+Research supported with Cloud TPUs from the awesome [TRC program](https://sites.research.google/trc/about/).

-Thanks for providing access to the TFRC ❤️
+Thanks for providing access to the TPUs ❤️